-Machine learning engineers are programmers who develop software that can learn from data and make predictions.
-They also develop algorithms to solve problems and find solutions in computer science and engineering.
+Machine learning engineers are software engineers who develop software that can learn from data and make predictions.

 Companies like Google, Microsoft, Amazon, and Facebook hire machine learning engineers because they need them to develop algorithms to find patterns in data and subsequently make predictions.

-In addition, other industries, like banking, advertising, healthcare, and social media, require machine learning engineers because they use AI and ML-powered systems to detect fraud, predict behavior, and improve user outcomes.
+Other industries, like banking, advertising, healthcare, and social media, require machine learning engineers because they use AI and ML-powered systems to detect fraud, predict behavior, and improve user outcomes.

-Machine learning engineers are responsible for designing, developing, and maintaining the artificial intelligence systems involved in machine learning.
+Machine learning engineers are responsible for designing, developing, and maintaining algorithms and models that make predictions from data.

-A Machine Learning Researcher is a person who uses data and computer programming to create software for large companies that want to use machine learning research to make a profit in the fields of finance, marketing, or healthcare.
+A Machine Learning Researcher is a person who uses data to create software for large companies that want to use machine learning research to make a profit in the fields of finance, marketing, or healthcare.

 The data scientist role is the most sought-after job in machine learning and artificial intelligence, making an average salary of $138,365 annually in the U.S.

-Data scientists' job is to make sense of information by creating algorithms that can find patterns in large amounts of data and automate business processes.
+Data scientists make sense of information by creating algorithms to find patterns in large amounts of data and automate business processes.

 They also analyze data to create predictive models or algorithms to solve real-world problems and guide businesses to improve customer service, sales, marketing, and more decisions.

-A machine learning engineer uses machine learning algorithms to build predictive models for solving problems in a specific industry or field.
+A machine learning engineer uses algorithms to build predictive models for solving problems in a specific industry or field.

-They regularly collaborate with data science professionals responsible for analyzing large amounts of data to identify patterns and correlations that machines can use to make decisions or predictions about future events.
+They regularly collaborate with data scientists responsible for analyzing large amounts of data to identify patterns and correlations that machines can use to make decisions or predictions about future events.